ESBenchmark/ESBench/docs/guide/introduction.md

 }
 ```

+> [!TIP]
+> Because of the requirement to support execution of the suite in different runtimes, ESBench needs to use the CLI instead of running the suite file directly.
+>
+> For integration with ESBench, we also provide [JavaScript API](../api/runner).

 Finally, run `pnpm run benchmark` to execute the suite.

 The run will take a while for accurate measurements, during which a lot of logs will be printed.
 After finishing it will output: